Echoing: Identity Failures when LLM Agents Talk to Each Other: Introduction

 This paper studies an AxA specific failure mode that we call \emph{echoing}: an agent abandons its assigned identity and mirrors its conversational partner, undermining its stated objectives.
 We provide a systematic investigation of this behavioral failure across several models, domains, and prompts.
-Through experiments spanning $60$ AxA configurations, $3$ domains (car sales, hotel booking, supply chain), and $2000+$ conversations, we find that echoing occurs across three major providers with rates ranging from $5\%$ to $70\%$ depending on the model and domain.
+Through experiments spanning $66$ configurations, $4$ domains ($3$ transactional: car sales, hotel booking, supply chain; $1$ advisory: medical consultation), $2500+$ conversations, we find that echoing occurs across major providers with rates as high as $70\%$ depending on the model and domain.
 Echoing persists even in advanced reasoning models (average $32.8\%$) and does not diminish with increased reasoning effort; non-reasoning variants average $37.7\%$ (\secref{subsec:reasoning}).
-Our empirical results shows that prompt engineering reduces but does not eliminate the failure (\secref{subsec:prompt}), suggesting a fundamental limitation akin to hallucination but specific to AxA.
-We further observe that standard completion metrics mask these failures as $93\%$ of conversations completed successfully, even when identity drift occurred.
+Our empirical results shows that prompt engineering reduces but does not eliminate the failure (\secref{subsec:prompt}), suggesting a limitation akin to hallucination but specific to AxA.
+We further observe that task completion metrics mask these failures as $93\%$ of conversations completed successfully, even when identity drift occurred.
 Further, the outcome value varied substantially within a single setup.